5 Ingredient Peanut Butter Cups

 Instructions

-• Prepare the bottom layer: melt the coconut oil over low heat in a small saucepan.
+• Prepare the bottom layer: melt 1 tablespoon coconut oil over low heat in a small saucepan.
 Once the oil is melted stir in 1/3 cup of peanut butter and maple syrup.

 • Drop about 1/2 tablespoon of the peanut butter mixture into each of the muffin cups.
 Place the cups into the freezer for at least 45 minutes.